Dmitry-Kucher/js-football/README.md

 ## How to start

-To start project you need to execute 2 commands:
+To start project you need to run:

+`npm run start`

+For production build use:

-`npm install`
+`npm run build`

-`gulp defaul --build=browser`

 All done.
-Project is already opened at your browser.
+Project already opened at your browser.